Sl1mb0/kartina/README.md

 To do this, I've included a build script: `build.rs` that is used to compile the shaders.
 This makes building and running the project much simpler.
 The build script simply compiles each shader and writes the compiled shader to a specified path.

+# Improvements
+One of the things I really wanted to add was a depth texture, so that the image I rendered would actually look 3 dimensional.
+As it stands, there really is no depth.
+Something I would have done differently is coming up with the image I want to actually create much more early on.
+I found myself playing around with different crates trying to get a feel for something, and this time could have been better spent in my opinion.
+Hindsight is 20/20 though.

 # Building
 To build the project, first clone the repo.
 From within the cloned repo type: `cargo build`.
 Then, to run the project, type: `cargo run`.